-The IEJF makes grants to provide legal advice and referral services in civil matters to Illinois residents via regional legal services hotlines.
+The IEJF makes grants to provide legal advice and referral services in civil matters to Illinois residents via statewide legal services hotlines.

-A regional legal services hotline is an Illinois-based not-for-profit organization that:
+A statewide legal services hotline is an Illinois-based not-for-profit organization that:

 - Refers low-income callers to appropriate civil legal services providers.